lmn451/jsx-prop-lookup-mcp-server/README.md

 - `includeTypes` (optional): Include TypeScript type information (default: true)

 ### 2. `find_prop_usage`
 Find all usages of a specific prop across JSX files.
+Accepts relative or absolute `directory` and resolves against the server process's current working directory.

 **Parameters:**
 - `propName` (required): Name of the prop to search for
-- `directory` (optional): Directory to search in (default: ".")
+- `directory` (optional): Directory to search in (default: ".").
+Relative paths are resolved against the server process's current working directory.
 - `componentName` (optional): Limit search to specific component

 ### 3. `get_component_props`
 Get all props used by a specific component.
+Accepts relative or absolute `directory` and resolves against the server process's current working directory.

 **Parameters:**
 - `componentName` (required): Name of the component to analyze
-- `directory` (optional): Directory to search in (default: ".")
+- `directory` (optional): Directory to search in (default: ".").
+Relative paths are resolved against the server process's current working directory.

 ### 4. `find_components_without_prop`
 Find component instances that are missing a required prop (e.g., Select components without width prop).
+Accepts relative or absolute `directory` and resolves against the server process's current working directory.

 **Parameters:**
 - `componentName` (required): Name of the component to check (e.g., "Select")
 - `requiredProp` (required): Name of the required prop (e.g., "width")
-- `directory` (optional): Directory to search in (default: ".")
+- `directory` (optional): Directory to search in (default: ".").
+Relative paths are resolved against the server process's current working directory.

 ## Example Output